PhantomDraft/phantomdraft.github.io/content/en/articles/The idea of Apocalypse in horror films, particularly slashers films.md

 I recommend checking out the Wikipedia page, [link](https://en.wikipedia.org/wiki/The_Last_Man).

-In the context of the last two points, I simply cannot help but think of *Night of the Living Dead* (1968) by George Romero, who aimed to show how personal, national, and gender differences dissolve in the face of an epidemic.
+In the context of the last two points, I simply cannot help but think of <a href="/library/night-of-the-living-dead-1968/" target="_blank">Night of the Living Dead (1968)</a> by George Romero, who aimed to show how personal, national, and gender differences dissolve in the face of an epidemic.
 Incidentally, this film played a significant role in the fight for African American rights.

 ### German Expressionism

 We bid farewell to Mary and head into the future.
 We pass 1924 and *Der Zauberberg*.
 Ahead lies the era of Expressionism, which succeeded Impressionism and Post-Impressionism.
-The disillusionment of the German people with the outcomes of World War I is embodied in *Metropolis*.
+The disillusionment of the German people with the outcomes of World War I is embodied in <a href="/library/metropolis/" target="_blank">Metropolis</a>.

 ### Matka Joanna Od Aniolow

-We attended the premiere of *Metropolis* and then traveled to 1961, when the Polish film *Matka Joanna Od Aniolow* was released, depicting events known as the “Loudun Possessions”.
+We attended the premiere of Metropolis and then traveled to 1961, when <a href="/library/matka-joanna-od-aniolow-1961/" target="_blank">the Polish film Matka Joanna Od Aniolow</a> was released, depicting events known as the “Loudun Possessions”.
 Our tour group didn’t visit this era specifically, as it was too dangerous, but here’s a short pamphlet with various interesting dates as a micro-example of the evolution of human consciousness and the development of humanism:

 * 1486 – The official publication of *Malleus Maleficarum*, a manual for mutilating women to identify witches;
 * 1634 – The Loudun Possessions;